Doug's Compiler Corner

 Type erasure in Swift leverages the same notion of protocols and constraints as generics, but moves from the realm of static polymorphism (concrete types known at compile time) to runtime polymorphism (types only known at runtime).
 Type erasure makes it easy to create heterogeneous data structures, which contain values of types not known until runtime.

-, moving from dynamic back to static polymorphism.
+Because of Swift's model of separate compilation, one can move easily between static and dynamic polymorphism: a value that conforms to a protocol P can be type-erased into a value of type any P, moving from static to dynamic polymorphism.
+Conversely, a value of type any P can be passed to a generic function requiring a type conforming to P, moving from dynamic back to static polymorphism.
 So while most of the time you should probably be using generics for abstraction, because they maintain more type information and are therefore easier to optimize, you can use type erasure locally in those places where you need the runtime polymorphism.

 We also discussed metatypes.
 Metatypes are first-class values in Swift, and are the answer to the question "what's the type of this value?".
-Metatypes can be used to identify the types of values, construct new instances of the identified type (when there is a suitable init
+Metatypes can be used to identify the types of values, construct new instances of the identified type (when there is a suitable init requirement), and dynamically query the capabilities of a given type with queries such as "does this type conform to the protocol Decodable?".

 Next up, we'll explore Swift's take on error handling, comparing against C++'s model of exceptions.